troglobit/br2-finit-demo/README.md

 <img align="right" src="screenshot.png" alt="Finit starting up Buildroot">

-This is an example of how [Finit][1] can be used with Buildroot instead of the default BusyBox init, or systemd.
+This is an example of how FastInit ([Finit][1]) can be used with Buildroot instead of the default BusyBox init, or systemd.

-The provided defconfig (see below) is the default Buildroot Qemu x86_64 defconfig, with Finit enabled as the default system init.
+The provided defconfig (see below) is the default Buildroot Qemu x86_64 defconfig with Finit enabled as the default system init.
 The kernel is the same as Buildroot, targeting only a basic Qemu PC machine.
 The root filesystem (ext4) is built around BusyBox, with the following changes: